curl/curl/tests/README.md

   You may also need to manually install the Python package 'six' as that may be a missing requirement for impacket on Python 3.

+## Event-based

+  If curl is built with `Debug` enabled (see below), then the `runtests.pl` script offers a `-e` option that makes it perform *event-based*.
+Such tests invokes the curl tool with `--test-event`, a debug-only option made for this purpose.

+  Performing event-based means that the curl tool uses the `curl_multi_socket_action()` API call to drive the transfer(s), instead of the otherwise "normal" functions it would use.
+This allows us to test drive the socket_action API.
+Transfers done this way should work exactly the same as with the non-event based API.

+  To be able to use `--test-event` together with `--parallel`, curl requires *libuv* to be present and enabled in the build: `configure --enable-libuv`

 ### Port numbers used by test servers

   All test servers run on "random" port numbers.
 All tests should be written